sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 <span style="color:lime">"The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

+-  “I have often pondered over the roles of knowledge or experience, on the one hand, and imagination or intuition, on the other, in the process of discovery.
+I believe that there is a certain fundamental conflict between the two, and knowledge, by advocating caution, tends to inhibit the flight of imagination.
+Therefore, a certain naiveté, unburdened by conventional wisdom, can sometimes be a positive asset.” - Harish Chandra, Mathematician and Physicist

 - From the book "Psychology of Money" (Chapter 7: Freedom):

 The job was intellectually stimulating, paid well, and made me feel important.
 But every waking second of my time became a slave to my boss’s demands, which was enough to turn it into one of the most miserable experiences of my life.
 It was a four-month internship.
 I lasted a month.